paiqo/Databricks-VSCode/README.md

 - Easy configuration via standard VS Code settings

 # Relase Notes
-**v0.5.1**:
+**v0.5.2**:
+- fix issues with deprecated file extension '.py.ipynb'.
+Also removed it from configuration settings (but it still works)
+- reworked UseCodeCells to now use the code cell tags provided by Databricks instead of adding new ones
+- refresh on Connections Tab now also re-activates the current connection to reload the configuration **v0.5.1**:
 - fix issues with unsupported file extensions (e.g. .scala.ipynb)
 **v0.5.0**: